open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API.rst

 Assuming `checkForEvents(true)` has already been called, implement the following method to respond to spikes:

-.. function:: void handleEvent(const EventChannel* eventInfo, const MidiMessage& event, int samplePosition = 0)
+.. function:: void handleSpike(const EventChannel* eventInfo, const MidiMessage& event, int samplePosition = 0)

    Indicates that this plugin needs access to the events within the current buffer.